Tuesday, December 16, 2008

 For my article, I chose to read Embracing Emergent Technologies and Envisioning New Ways of Using Them for Literacy Learning in the Classroom.
 The article was written by a lower grade elementary teacher in New Zealand who realized that she needed to start using technology as an integral part of her classroom.
 She realized that most students have grown up with technology used in their daily lives and expect it to be used in their learning processes as well.
 Since that moment, she has made a conscious effort to incorporate technology in different ways, particularly in literacy - reading and writing.

-got the idea to start a website, and knew that she needed to make sure that it would be used for purposeful learning outcomes.
+She first got the idea to start a website, and knew that she needed to make sure that it would be used for purposeful learning outcomes.
 Otherwise it would just be another flashy piece of her classroom with no real learning value.
 From here she came up with several different ideas to promote reading, writing and editing.
 One of the first activities the class did was create podcasts.
 These podcasts were used to reflect on the learning that had gone on during the week.
 It had to contain more than simply descriptions of activities that the students had done, but had to include what they had learned from those activities.
 She also went on to describe how they used the website to publish the student's writing on the website, as well as creating an online thesaurus of new words they learned or that they simply enjoyed the sound of.
 They have also used the website for book reviews - both written and through podcasts - and communication with other classrooms.

 I thoroughly enjoyed this article.
 I loved how it was a specific example from one teacher's perspective.
 I thought she did a really good job of telling why she believed it is important to incorporate technology into the classroom, and then providing examples of how she has done it.
 I learned a lot about different ways to use a class website.
 Creating a website is one of the first things we have talked about in the class, but I have kind of been wondering what we could do with it.
 Now, I have some solid ideas that I am excited about, that I can use someday in my classroom.
 One particular idea that I am excited about teaches about perspective in literature.
 The teacher sends home a stuffed animal, a digital camera, pen, and notebook, along with instructions for the child and for the parents, to one child each week.
 Their task is to take pictures of this animal and his adventures for the weekend, and write about them from his perspective.
 I think this is a great tool because children can have a lot of fun with it - taking him different places and writing stories - all the while learning about a key aspect of literature and improving their writing and story-telling skills.
 It also provides a great way for students to learn about their fellow class-mates.